ColasDroin/collider-dashboard/docs/index.md

-# Welcome to the Simboard documentation.
+# Welcome to the Simboard documentation

 Please use the navigation bar on the left, or the search field on top to navigate through the documentation.